-- Assign responsibility for implementing the Comprehensive Plan, including the preparation of Land Use Ordinance amendments, to the Long Range Planning Advisory Committee (LPAC). - Do an annual implementation check-in of the Comprehensive Plan with Town Council and evaluate implementation progress every two to three years. - Using the descriptions provided in the Future Land Use Plan narrative, amend Land Use Ordinances to: - o Clearly define the desired scale, intensity, and location of future development; - Maintain fair, flexible, and efficient permitting procedures, and explore streamlining permitting procedures in growth areas; and - Clearly define protective measures for critical natural resources and, where applicable, important natural resources. - Include in the Capital Investment Plan anticipated municipal capital investments needed to support proposed land uses and direct a minimum of 75% of new municipal growth-related capital investments into the designated growth areas. - Coordinate with Cumberland, Westbrook, Windham, and Portland, as well as Greater Portland Council of Governments, the Portland Area Comprehensive Transportation System, and the Greater Portland Economic Development Corporation, on land use designations and regulatory and non-regulatory strategies, as needed.
+- Request assistance with implementing the Comprehensive Plan from the Long Range Planning Advisory Committee (LPAC). - Do an annual implementation check-in of the Comprehensive Plan with Town Council and evaluate implementation progress every two to three years. - Using the descriptions provided in the Future Land Use Plan narrative, amend Land Use Ordinances to: - Clearly define the desired scale, intensity, and location of future development; - Maintain fair, flexible, and efficient permitting procedures, and explore streamlining permitting procedures in growth areas; and - Clearly define protective measures for critical natural resources and, where applicable, important natural resources. - Continue to direct most of the new municipal infrastructure investments into the designated growth areas. - Coordinate with Cumberland, Westbrook, Windham, and Portland, as well as Greater Portland Council of Governments, the Portland Area Comprehensive Transportation System, and the Greater Portland Economic Development Corporation, on land use designations and regulatory and non-regulatory strategies, as needed.